Bison: Name

-Human impact
+Bison and human culture

 Bison was a significant resource for indigenous peoples of North America for food and raw materials until near extinction in the late 19th century.
 For the indigenous peoples of the Plains, it was their principal food source.
 Native Americans highly valued their relationship with the bison and saw them as sacred, treating them respectfully to ensure their abundance and longevity.
 In his biography, Lakota teacher and elder John Fire Lame Deer describes the relationship as such:

-European settlers were almost exclusively accountable for the near-extinction of the American bison in the 1800s.
+European colonials were almost exclusively accountable for the near-extinction of the American bison in the 19th century.
 At the beginning of the century, tens of millions of bison roamed North America.
-Pioneers and settlers slaughtered an estimated 50 million bison during the 19th century, although the causes of decline and the numbers killed are disputed and debated.
+Colonists slaughtered an estimated 50 million bison during the 19th century, although the causes of decline and the numbers killed are disputed and debated.
 Railroads were advertising "hunting by rail", where trains encountered large herds alongside or crossing the tracks.
 Men aboard fired from the train's roof or windows, leaving countless animals to rot where they died.
 This overhunting was in part motivated by the U.S. government's desire to limit the range and power of indigenous plains Indians whose diets and cultures depended on the buffalo herds.
 The overhunting of the bison reduced their population to hundreds.

 The American bison's nadir came in 1889, with an estimated population of only 1,091 animals (both wild and captive).
 Repopulation attempts via enforced protection of government herds and extensive ranching began in 1910 and have continued (with excellent success) to the present day, with some caveats.
 Extensive farming has increased the bison's population to nearly 150,000, and it is officially no longer considered an endangered species.
-However, from a genetic standpoint, most of these animals are actually hybrids with domestic cattle and only two populations in Yellowstone National Park, USA and Elk Island National Park, Canada remain as genetically pure bison.
-These genetically-pure animals account for only ~5% of the currently extant American bison population, reflecting the loss of most of the species' genetic diversity.
+However, from a genetic standpoint, most of these animals are actually hybrids with domestic cattle and only two populations in Yellowstone National Park in the United States and Elk Island National Park in Canada remain as genetically pure bison.
+These genetically pure animals account for only ~5% of the currently extant American bison population, reflecting the loss of most of the species' genetic diversity.

 As of July 2015, an estimated 4,900 bison lived in Yellowstone National Park, the largest U.S. bison population on public land.
 During 1983–1985 visitors experienced 33 bison-related injuries (range = 10–13/year), so the park implemented education campaigns.
 After years of success, five injuries associated with bison encounters occurred in 2015, because visitors did not maintain the required distance of 75 ft (23 m) from bison while hiking or taking pictures.

-Nutrition

-Bison is an excellent source of complete protein and a rich source (20% or more of the Daily Value, DV) of multiple vitamins, including riboflavin, niacin, vitamin B6, and vitamin B12, and is also a rich source of minerals, including iron, phosphorus, and zinc.
-Additionally, bison is a good source (10% or more of the DV) of thiamine.